Sundara Kanda

 द्वादशः सर्गः — हनूमतः अन्तःपुरविचयः (Hanuman’s Search Through Ravana’s Inner Apartments)

-This sarga records a renewed, systematic search within the central mansion complex of Laṅkā.
-Hanumān, eager for Sītā’s sight, revisits internal spaces—creeper-bowers, picture halls, night-rest chambers, banquet halls, sports rooms, garden lanes, subterranean cells, shrines/temples, and nested residences—leaving virtually no searchable gap within Rāvaṇa’s antaḥpura.
-The discourse is largely Hanumān’s interior reasoning: he fears mission failure, imagines Sītā’s possible death from terror or violence, and anticipates the moral and operational consequences for the vānaras waiting across the sea (including the expectations of Jāmbavān and Aṅgada).
-At the chapter’s ethical pivot, he rejects despair through the maxim “anirveda” (freedom from despondency) as the root of prosperity and success, and recommits to optimal effort.
-The sarga ends with exhaustive reconnaissance findings: many extraordinary women (including vidyādhara and nāga maidens) are seen, as well as rākṣasī attendants of varied and fearsome forms, yet Sītā—Janaka’s daughter and Rāghava’s beloved—is not found, intensifying grief while reinforcing perseverance as method.
+This sarga records a renewed, systematic search through the central palace complex of Laṅkā.
+Eager for Sītā’s sight, Hanumān re-enters Rāvaṇa’s antaḥpura and examines creeper-bowers, picture halls, night-rest chambers, banquet halls, sports and play rooms, garden lanes, subterranean cells, shrines and temples, and nested residences—leaving almost no searchable space untouched.
+Much of the chapter is Hanumān’s inward reasoning: he fears mission failure, imagines that Sītā may have died from terror or violence, and foresees the moral and operational consequences for the vānaras waiting across the sea, including the expectations of Jāmbavān and Aṅgada.
+At the ethical pivot, he rejects despair through the maxim “anirveda” (freedom from despondency) as the root of prosperity and success, and recommits himself to the best possible effort.
+The sarga ends with the findings of exhaustive reconnaissance: many extraordinary women are seen, including vidyādhara and nāga maidens, and rākṣasī attendants of varied and fearsome forms.
+Yet Sītā—Janaka’s daughter and Rāghava’s beloved—is not found, deepening grief while strengthening perseverance as the method.

 25 verses | Hanuman (internal monologue)